 Recent sample surveys showed consistent improvements in our employees’ satisfaction with their personal growth, their happiness and well-being and their relationships with their peers and managers.
 In fact, employee satisfaction increased across all categories.
-In 2022, DOUGLAS plans to conduct the first employee Net Promoter Score (eNPS) across the whole organisation as a basic indicator for a data-driven approach to employee satisfaction.
+DOUGLAS plans to conduct the first employee Net Promoter Score (eNPS) across the whole organisation as a basic indicator for a data-driven approach to employee satisfaction.

 To build community, DOUGLAS created a private social media channel, @wir.sind.do., during the first COVID-19 lockdown to enable direct communication, information and training updates with our in-store beauty experts.

 DOUGLAS is passionate about training the next generation of employees.
 We are proud of our apprenticeship programme.
 DOUGLAS is already providing jobs for students and interns in all departments.
 We are offering dual-course studies at our headquarters, where secondary school graduates have the chance to combine a 3.5-year bachelor’s degree with practical work in different parts of our company.

 We are working on new development programmes starting at our headquarters and cascading throughout the company.
 Connected to our company purpose, we defined core competencies focusing on both functional skill-based training and behaviour-based development and growth.